Andrew Robinson Stoney: Second marriage

 Mary Eleanor gave birth in August 1777 to a daughter Mary, probably the child of her prior liaison with Gray.
 Bowes took the girl as his own child and the birth was registered as such in November 1777, but he later broadcast her illegitimacy.
 The couple had a son, William Johnstone Bowes, born on 8 May 1782.

-Finally, in 1785, with the help of loyal maids, the Countess managed to escape his custody and filed for divorce through the ecclesiastical courts.
+Finally, in 1785, with the help of loyal maids, the Countess escaped his custody and filed for divorce through the ecclesiastical courts.
 Having lost the first round of this courtroom battle, Stoney Bowes abducted Mary with the help of a gang of accomplices, carried her off to the north country, threatened to rape and kill her, gagged and beat her, and carried her around the countryside on horseback in one of the coldest spells of the coldest winter of the century.
 The country was alerted, and Stoney Bowes was eventually arrested and the countess rescued.

 The legal battles continued.
 Stoney Bowes and his accomplices were found guilty of conspiracy to abduct Mary, and he was sentenced to three years in prison.
 Meanwhile, he lost the divorce case and the battle to retain the Bowes fortune.
 The trials were sensational and the talk of London.
 Although the countess initially won public sympathy, Bowes eventually turned many against her – partly because of the libels he succeeded in putting about (buying shares in a newspaper for the purpose and publishing the 'Confessions' he had earlier forced her to write) – and partly because the general apprehension was that she had behaved badly in attempting to prevent her husband's access to her fortune.
 There had also been an affair between her and the brother of one of the lawyers, which became public knowledge, and, Stoney Bowes alleged, an affair with her footman, George Walker.
 Mary finally obtained her divorce at the High Court of Delegates on 2 March 1789 which revealed how Bowes had systematically deprived the countess of her liberty and abused her.

+Death

 Andrew Robinson Stoney-Bowes died on 16 January 1810 in the Rules of the King's Bench Prison, Southwark, London.

+Fictional representations

-Many years later, Thackeray learned of Stoney Bowes' life story from the Countess's grandson John Bowes and used it in his novel The Luck of Barry Lyndon.
+William Thackeray learned of Stoney Bowes' life story from the Countess's grandson John Bowes and used it as the basis of his 1844 novel The Luck of Barry Lyndon..
+The novel, in turn, become the source of the 1975 film Barry Lyndon directed by Stanley Kubrick.